keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 This endpoint expects an Authorization header and a request body which contains payload and credentials as JSON.

 - `KEYCLOAK_IDENTITY`: Keycloak Identity Token of the user (against who the credentials are validated).
+This token will also be used to validate the current session.
 - `payload`: String value which is going to be inserted into the JWT.
 We recommend you to encode your payload into  **Base64**.
 - `credentials`: Object containing authentication method (e.g. password) and its corresponding credential value in order to verify the user.